f5devcentral/f5-xc-terraform-examples/workflow-guides/api-security/f5-xc-apisec-llm-dos/xc-console-demo-guide.rst

 - Access to an AWS account
 - Access to F5 XC console
 - A LLM inference engine docker image (for the purpose of this experiment llama.cpp was used)
+- A K8s deployment (referencing the docker image) and service definition for the LLM workload
 - Install Postman for testing the setup

 Deployment Steps